yevheniyc/Projects/README.md

 Scripts written in Jupyter:
   1. Data_Structures_and_Algorithms - follow Data Structures and Algorithms by Goodrich
   2. Evercam_API_Test - testing and creating wrappers for Evercam APIs
-  3. GT_Computer_Networks - assignments and projects for the Georgia Tech's Computer Networks graduate course
-  4. Parsing - a set of day-to-day parsing scripts
+  3. Parsing - a set of day-to-day parsing scripts
-  5. Python_Cookbook_3 - follow Python Cookbook 3rd Edition
+  4. Python_Cookbook_3 - follow Python Cookbook 3rd Edition

 ***